 The Ely District ROD and Approved Resource Management Plan (August 2008) at management action WH-5 states: "Remove wild horses and drop herd management area status for those ... as listed in Table 13."
 Meadow Valley Mountain, Blue Nose Peak, Delamar Mountains, Clover Mountains, Clover Creek, Applewhite, Little Mountain, and Miller Flat were reverted from Herd Management Area (HMA) to Herd Area (HA) status with this management action and identified the need to have all excess wild horses removed from these HAs (Manage "0" wild horses).
-The management action of 0 wild horses within the Caliente HA Complex is result of an management evaluation using multi-tiered analysis from the Ely Proposed Resource Management Plan/Final Environmental Impact Statement (November 2007) table 3.8-2 and page 4.8-2.
+The management action of 0 wild horses within the Caliente HA Complex is the result of a management evaluation using multi-tiered analysis from the Ely Proposed Resource Management Plan/Final Environmental Impact Statement (November 2007) table 3.8-2 and page 4.8-2.
 The EIS (November 2007) evaluated each herd management area within the Ely District for five essential habitat components and herd characteristics: forage, water, cover, space, and reproductive viability.
-If one or more of these components were missing or there was no potential for a stable shared genetic pool, the herd management area was considered unsuitable.
+If one or more of these components were missing or there was no potential for a stable shared genetic pool, the herd management area was considered unsuitable for wild horse management.
 The Caliente HA Complex herd areas failed to meet one or more of the five required habitat components.
-The Mormon Mountains was dropped from HMA status in the 2000 Approved Caliente Management Framework Plan (MFP) Amendment and Record of Decision for the Management of Desert Tortoise Habitat.
+The Mormon Mountains was dropped from HMA status in the 2000 Approved Caliente Management Framework Plan (MFP) Amendment and Record of Decision for the Management of Desert Tortoise Habitat and carried forward into the Ely District ROD and Approved Resource Management Plan (August 2008).
+The Caliente HA Complex is made up of nine HAs: the Meadow Valley Mountain; Blue Nose Peak; Delamar Mountains; Clover Mountains; Clover Creek; Appelwhite; Little Mountain; Miller Flat; and Mormon Mountains HAs.

-The purpose of this environmental assessment (EA) is to analyze the impacts associated with the BLM's proposal to remove approximately 1,744 excess wild horses from the identified HAs beginning no sooner than January 2018 in order to implement management action WH-5 and to prevent further damage to the range resulting from the current overpopulation while achieving and maintaining a thriving natural ecological balance and multiple-use relationship within the area.
+The purpose of this environmental assessment (EA) is to analyze the impacts associated with the BLM's proposal to remove approximately 1,744 excess wild horses from the identified HAs within the Caliente HA Complex where the wild horses are located (see Table 1 below) beginning no sooner than May 1, 2018 in order to implement management action WH-5 which requires the removal of all excess horses for an AML of 0 wild horses, and to prevent further damage to the range resulting from the current overpopulation in order to achieve and maintain a thriving natural ecological balance and multiple-use relationship within the area, and to conduct periodic gathers over the next 10 years to remove any excess wild horses that remain after the initial gather.